-- Sub-acute withdrawal management will be authorized as part of a planned SUD treatment episode, with the clinical pathway detailed in the authorization of services and explained to the client prior to admission into detoxification services. - The sub-acute withdrawal management provider will facilitate and obtain follow up for the client's transfer to the next level of care. - The sub-acute withdrawal management provider is to provide a safe withdrawal from the drug(s) of dependence. - The sub-acute withdrawal management is to be provided in a supportive environment, with caring staff, sensitivity to cultural issues, confidentiality, and selection of appropriate

-- withdrawal management medication (if needed) in order to be sure that the withdrawal is humane and protects the client's dignity. - The sub-acute withdrawal management provider is to prepare the client for ongoing treatment of his/her SUD by emphasizing withdrawal management as one phase of SUD treatment, not a treatment modality by itself.
+- Sub-acute withdrawal management will be authorized as part of a planned SUD treatment episode, with the clinical pathway detailed in the authorization of services and explained to the client prior to admission into detoxification services. - The sub-acute withdrawal management provider will facilitate and obtain follow up for the client's transfer to the next level of care. - The sub-acute withdrawal management provider is to provide a safe withdrawal from the drug(s) of dependence and enable the client to become drug free. - The sub-acute withdrawal management is to be provided in a supportive environment, with caring staff, sensitivity to cultural issues, confidentiality, and selection of appropriate withdrawal management medication (if needed) in order to be sure that the withdrawal is humane and protects the client's dignity. - The sub-acute withdrawal management provider is to prepare the client for ongoing treatment of his/her SUD by emphasizing withdrawal management ais onethe beginning phase of SUD treatment, not a treatment modality by itself.
 Withdrawal management is an opportunity to offer clients information and to motivate them for longer term treatment.